-While some stipends are like bonuses or a salary adjustment, many businesses offer stipends on a recurring monthly basis as reimbursement allowances.
+While some stipends are like bonuses or salary adjustments, many businesses offer stipends on a recurring monthly basis as reimbursement allowances.
 A stipend is only paid out when an employee incurs an expense.

-Instead of the increased compensation just going to your employees all at once, employees submit their receipts for the qualified expenses they purchase on a benefits management system like PeopleKeep.
+Instead of the increased compensation just going to your employees all at once, employees request reimbursement for the qualified expenses they purchase.
 You then approve their qualified expenses for reimbursement up to their allowance amount.
-It’s a simple process for everyone involved!

-Businesses also save money when employees don’t use their entire monthly stipend or annual allowance.
+Businesses also save money when employees use only part of their monthly stipend or annual allowance.
 This differs from wages, where the full amount goes out with each paycheck regardless.
-This means you can recoup some of the funds set aside for payment at the end of the cycle.;
+This means you can recoup some of the funds set aside for payment at the end of the cycle.

 You can choose to offer different benefits to certain employee groups